vectorgrp/xcp-lite/README.md

 ## Possible improvements

-- Create a lock free algorithm to acquire an entry in the MPSC event queue
+- Create a lock free algorithm to acquire an entry in the mpsc event queue
 - Support specialized types of calibration parameters, including types for curves and maps with axis
 - Avoid the mutex lock in CalSeg::Sync when there is no pending parameter modification or switch to a mcu algorithm
 - Improve the meta data annotations of the A2L serializer